sph2sail/ficam-pacs/pages/pacs_training.md

 Authorized service providers offer manufacturer training for installing, configuring, and maintaining PACS and E-PACS: [GSA Schedule 84](https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/list-of-gsa-schedules/schedule-84security-fire-law-enforcement){:target="_blank"} and [GSA Schedule 70](https://www.gsa.gov/technology/technology-purchasing-programs/it-schedule-70){:target="_blank"}.
 This training can be tailored to your agency, facility, implementation features, operational policies, and procedures.
 This training should be planned during the Procurements phase.

 ### Industry Certifications
 Industry certifications are vendor-neutral and standards-based.
-PACS/E-PACS-related certifications include, but are not limited to:

--	The **Secure Technology Alliance (STA)** offers 3 relevant certifications:
-    1. The [CSEIP Program](https://www.securetechalliance.org/activities-certified-system-engineer-icam-pacs-training-and-certification-program/){:target="_blank"} trains those who implement solutions related to OMB M-05-24, OMB M-11-11, and OMB M-06-18.
-GSA requires that all work performed on approved PACS/E-PACS for GSA-managed facilities must be designed and installed by a CSEIP.
+GSA requires that all work performed on approved PACS/E-PACS for GSA-managed facilities must be designed and installed by a Certified System Engineer for ICAM PACS (CSEIP).
+The [CSEIP Program](https://www.securetechalliance.org/activities-certified-system-engineer-icam-pacs-training-and-certification-program/){:target="_blank"} trains those who implement solutions related to OMB M-05-24, OMB M-11-11, and OMB M-06-18.

-    2. The [Certified Smart Card Industry Professional (CSCIP) Program](https://www.securetechalliance.org/activities-leap-cscip/){:target="_blank"} trains those who implement smart card technology.
-Training includes security considerations, application and data management, and usage models.
-    3. The [Certified Smart Card Industry Professional/Government (CSCIP/G) Program](https://www.securetechalliance.org/activities-leap-cscip/){:target="_blank"} trains government and industry professionals who must understand FIPS 201-2, PIV Credential, and Federal ICAM initiatives.
--	**ASIS International** offers 2 certification programs:
-    1. The [Certified Protection Professional (CPP) Program](https://www.asisonline.org/certification/certified-protection-professional-cpp/){:target="_blank"} trains those who manage security programs.
-    2. The [Physical Security Professional (PSP) Program](https://www.asisonline.org/certification/physical-security-professional/psp-exam-domains-and-knowledge-statements/){:target="_blank"} trains those who design and implement physical protection systems.
--	The **Security Industry Association (SIA)** offers the [Certified Security Project Manager (CSPM) Program](https://www.securityindustry.org/professional-development/cspm-certification/){:target="_blank"} for those who manage complex technical security projects.
+Additional certification opportunities are offered by **[ASIS International](https://www.asisonline.org/certification/){:target="_blank"}** and the **[Security Industry Association](https://www.securityindustry.org/professional-development/){:target="_blank"}**.

 ### GSA PACS Reverse Industry Day Conference (2018)